-In this study, 15 pwSABI have completed the intervention protocol either with MetaNeb® System or IPV® without adverse events.
-To our knowledge, studies of feasibility of IPV® and MetaNeb® System in non-cooperating pwSABI are not available.
+In this study, 15 pwSABI have completed the intervention protocol either with the MetaNeb® System or IPV® without adverse events.
+To our knowledge, studies of the feasibility of IPV® and MetaNeb® System in non-cooperating pwSABI are not available.
 Nowadays, different techniques are used to expand atelectasis areas in respiratory physiotherapy [15].
 PwSABI are very fragile, with different types of complications [16-18].
-Respiratory complications show a high prevalence (up to 80%) [6,19]: atelectasis is very common after a brain injury and is associated with the risk of pneumonia and acute respiratory failure with the consequent negative effect on gas exchange.
-Since its inception, IPV® has been used either as a standalone modality or in conjunction with other chest physiotherapy techniques (CPT) for hypoxemia, pulmonary atelectasis, airway clearance, and respiratory acidosis in various clinical settings.
+Respiratory complications show a high prevalence (up to 80%) [6,19]: Atelectasis is very common after a brain injury and is associated with the risk of pneumonia and acute respiratory failure, with the consequent negative effect on gas exchange.
+Since its inception, IPV® has been used either as a stand-alone modality or in conjunction with other chest physiotherapy techniques (CPT) for hypoxemia, pulmonary atelectasis, airway clearance, and respiratory acidosis in various clinical settings.
 Similar findings of improved oxygenation and reduced incidence of pneumonia were reported by Clini et al. [9] in 46 tracheostomized patients when IPV® intervention was added to CPT compared to CPT alone.
-Toussaint et al [7,20,21] suggest that
+Toussaint et al. suggest that IPV® increases the effectiveness of assisted mucus clearance techniques in tracheostomized Duchenne muscular dystrophy patients and children with atelectasis [7,20,21].
+Huynh et al. suggested the efficacy of oscillation with the MetaNeb® system in reducing postoperative pulmonary complications [12]; moreover, Ferguson and Wright found an improvement of airway clearance and atelectasis area after treatment with MetaNeb® in an intubated child with extensive burns [11].
+For the time being, different randomized controlled trial studies and systematic reviews [4,22-24] demonstrated how IPV is effective, feasible, and safe in a heterogeneous population of patients on various outcomes.
+Hassan et al. showed how IPV allowed a reduction in ICU length of stay, improved gas exchange, and reduced respiratory rate.
+However, none of these studies looked at the application of i and i and i be chieve and be control and be control and be control of the contr Table 3 3.
+Variation of secondary outcomes across timer oints. -- --------- ---- ----------- ---- ----------- ---------- -------- ------- --------